Information Collected by ASCE

 - Referral to ASCE’s Committee on Professional Conduct for disciplinary actions up to expulsion from the Society.

-If you require special assistance at the conference, please submit a written description of your requirements with your registration form or email [email protected] no later than the deadline (TBD).
+If you require special assistance at the conference, please submit a written description of your requirements with your registration form or email [email protected] no later than March 22, 2023.
 While ASCE/AEI will make every effort to meet your needs, accommodations cannot be guaranteed without notification by the deadline.

 NDAA Section 889 Acknowledgement

 ASCE affirms that it does not use any equipment, system or service that is precluded by Section 889(a)(1)(B) of National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2019, Prohibition on Contracting with Entities Using Certain Telecommunications and Video Surveillance Services or Equipment.